 1. Take her temperature in her armpit, if you can do that without causing her any discomfort.
 Remember the temperature there is lower by a couple of degrees than her internal body temperature.
 Start your measurements a couple of weeks before her due date, to get a good baseline.

-2. Use a special ear thermometer for pets such as the Pet Temp Ear Thermometer (Amazon link).
-It’s not cheap, but it provides you with a safe, quick and accurate way to take a pet’s temperature.
+2. Use a special ear thermometer for pets such as the Pet Temp Ear Thermometer.
+It's not cheap, but it provides you with a safe, quick, and accurate way to take a pet's temperature.

 The Kittens Are Coming!

 The signs listed so far give you a general estimate of when the cat is about to give birth.
 The birth process itself can start hours to minutes before the first kitten shows up and it will be hard to miss.

 Don't be surprised if you see a discharge coming out of the cat's vulva in the hours before birth commences.
 This is the mucus plug leaving the birth canal.
 The cat is likely to lick the discharge so you may not even notice it.
 As the amniotic sacks get pressured, your cat's water may break too.
 This could be a slow drizzle or a more dramatic gush.

 As the birth process itself begins, your cat is likely to get very agitated and restless.
 Many cats begin to vocalize in the hours before the kittens show.
 This is probably due to either the pain of the contractions or the general anxiety they experience.
 Owners report chirping, meowing, and howling from their cats.
 Some cats do not vocalize and births can also be surprisingly quiet.

 Your cat is likely to start pacing around the room too.
 You may see an increased rate of breathing, even to the point of panting.
 Contractions can sometimes be visible too and the cat may sit or lie down when a contraction arrives.